-- All staff should protect their skin, as skin is an effective barrier to microorganisms, such as bacteria, viruses and fungi.
-Any cuts or abrasions should be covered with a waterproof dressing to provide a barrier - Disposable gloves must be worn when there is a risk of exposure to blood or body fluids - Facial personal protective equipment must be worn when there is a risk of blood splashing to the mucous membranes, e.g. eyes, nose, mouth
+- All staff should protect their skin, as skin is an effective barrier to microorganisms, e.g. bacteria and viruses.
+Any cuts or abrasions should be covered with impermeable (waterproof) dressings to provide a barrier - Disposable gloves and apron must be worn when providing direct 'hands on' care to a service user, or there is a risk of exposure to blood or body fluids.
+Gloves and apron should be changed between each task - If there is a risk of splashing of blood and/or body fluids to the face, safety glasses or a visor should be worn to protect the eyes, nose or mouth. must be worn when there is a risk of blood or body splashing.
+For further information on personal protective equipment (PPE), refer to the 'Personal protective equipment Policy for Domiciliary Care staff'